jiaeyan/Machine-Learning-Plate/maximum_entropy/maximum_entropy.md

 1. Entropy:
 Uncertainty of a random variable.
 $$H(X) = -\sum_{x \in X}p(x)log(p(x))$$
-When $X$ distribution is uniform, $H(X)$ is the max.
+When $X$ distribution is uniform, $H(X)$ is the max, very uncertain, could be anything.
 The model with max entropy is the best statistical model among all possible models.

 2. Conditional Entropy:
 Known the distribution of X, the expected uncertainty of Y.